PRESENTS:

 Check box to expand answer.

-There are no specific formatting restrictions or guidelines for entering the short story competition.
+There are no specific formatting restrictions or guidelines for entering the short story competition except for entering the Comic Prizes.

 Does my short story have to be fiction?